-Sub-objective 4.2 E nsure new food, drink and entertainment uses do not result in high concentrations of such uses and that residential amenity can be demonstrably protected
+Sub-objective 4.2 Ensure new food, drink and entertainment uses do not result in high concentrations of such uses and that residential amenity can be demonstrably protected

-POLICY KBR18: RETAIL USES IN THE INTERNATIONAL SHOPPING CENTRE
+POLICY KBR17: RETAIL USES IN THE INTERNATIONAL SHOPPING CENTRE

 - A. The International Shopping Centre (ISC) is a fundamental part of the character that defines Knightsbridge.
-Development proposals within the ISC in the Neighbourhood Area (as shown on the Policies Map) should that will seek to enhance the ISC's international reputation and standing through the provision of new retail uses, and high quality design are strengly encouraged.
-This might be demonstrated by the design or provision of facilities to meet the needs of internationally recognised retailers selling fashion or luxury brands.
-Developments which secure the use of existing Class A3 or -A5 premises for A1 use in this area are also-strongly encouraged. - B. This policy is not applicable to changes of use permissible under the General Permitted Development Order.
+Development proposals within the ISC in the Neighbourhood Area (as shown on the Policies Map) should seek to enhance the ISC's international reputation and standing through the provision of new retail uses and high quality design.
+Developments which secure the use of existing Class A3 or A5 premises for A1 use in this area are strongly encouraged. - B. This policy is not applicable to changes of use permissible under the General Permitted Development Order.